lucax88x/PrimitiveObsession/README.md

 }
 ```

-We are offered a bunch of native Autofac facilities for registering this class.
-Either we can use a lambda:
+You are offered a bunch of native Autofac facilities for registering this class.
+Either you can use a lambda:

 ```csharp
 builder.Register(c =>